The Drawing Power of a Thicket for Whitetails

 Food plots have taken all the luster of todays whitetail hunting era.
-Food plots undoubtedly help in attracting and holding deer, but few people realize the potential a small thicket can create for a great treestand location.
+Food plots undoubtedly help in attracting and holding deer, but few people realize the potential a small thicket can create for a phenomenal treestand location.
 The cover and food that a thicket creates will hold and attract mature whitetails season after season.
+Right now is the optimal time of the year to conduct habitat improvements on your deer hunting property…

 The nice thing about creating a small thicket is that it doesn’t take a lot of money or equipment.
 Once created, it’s self-sustaining for several years.
 Before you get the chainsaw, you need to consider how this thicket is going to affect the deer movement and how you and what wind directions you’ll be able to hunt it on.
 A thicket no bigger than a couple acres in a rectangular shape is the ideal set up.
 Even a small 1/4 acre or 1/2 acre forest opening will draw deer.
 Creating a thicket in a natural travel corridor or funnel is ideal for a bowhunter.
 Creating an opening adjacent to a major food source can also be advantageous.
 It’ll act as a transitional area where deer will feel secure traveling through on there way to feed, browsing on the woody growth and forbs as they go.